 Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 If you are unable to reach us by phone, submit your inquiry via email at email@example.com.
 More Info

 In-state Retail or Hospital pharmacies must notify the Board office of plans to remodel and obtain a permit for the remodeled pharmacy.
 If the pharmacy will operate from a temporary location during the remodeling, requirements depend on where the temporary facility is.
 The questions you answer in the Service Request determine the need for a temporary permit for the temporary location or an inspection.

 The temporary facility, regardless of whether or not it is in the same building, must also be inspected before it begins operation.
-The Board will review and tentatively approve the remodeling application contingent on the pharmacy passing final inspection.
+The Board will review and tentatively approve the remodel contingent on the pharmacy passing final inspection.
 A pharmacy representative must notify the Board office when the remodeled pharmacy is ready for inspection.
 When the pharmacy passes the final inspection, the Board office will transfer the prior license number to the remodeled pharmacy.

 To make this request, you must submit an Instate Pharmacy Remodel Service Request in the DELPROS online portal.
 There is a fee for a temporary permit.

 Applications are processed in DELPROS (Delaware Professional Regulation Online Services).
 The online license application process is simple and provides you with clear instructions throughout each stage of the application process.
 We strongly recommend that you understand what the requirements are for the license you are pursuing.
 Then, request and gather the documents you need before you begin the application process.
 Most of the information and forms are on this website.
 For further clarification of requirements, refer to your profession’s License Law and the Rules and Regulations.